2017-JUL & AUG: Impacts of

 2017-AUG-11: VoteVets is a large non-profit organization that focuses on matters of interest to veterans.
 They conducted a poll of almost 1,000 voters and found that 69% believed that a transgender service member should be allowed to remain in the military if they can do their job.

 "Only 22 percent said that 'we should remove all transgender troops from the military'."
 Among Republicans, this value rose to 48%.
 6

 The margin of error of these data was slightly greater than ~+mn~3 percentage points.

 Vote Vets tweeted: "There's NO reason for a transgender ban.
 Military isn't asking for it.
 Americans don't want it.
 This is about Trump embrace of hate.
 Period."
 6

 2019-MAY-15 to 30:Gallup Poll finds that 71% of U.S. adults support transgender persons serving in the military.
 By political parties, the results were 43% of Republicans, 78% of Independants and 88% of Democrats.
 By age, support was 84% among young adults 18 to 29 years of age, 73% for those 30 to 49; 66% for those 50 and above.
 11

 Webmaster's comment [bias alert]:

 These data are amazing.
 In comparison, homosexuality became a high profile news item in the early 1950's when the results of the first comprehensive scientific study of gays and lesbians were released.
 It took almost seven decades before support for same-sex marriage reached 60% in the U.S. News items about transgender individuals only reached a high profile in mid 2015.
-Now, only two years later, support for transgender persons in the military has exceeded 60% and is approaching 70%.
+Now, only two years later, support for transgender persons in the military is approaching 70%!